-Determine time of concentration values for the post-development drainage area(s).
-The NRCS Segmental Method is the preferred method for all post-development time of concentration calculations.
-The Segmental Method is used to calculate travel times for individual segments of sheet flow, shallow concentrated flow, and open channel flow which are summed to calculate the time of concentration.
+Determine T_c values for the post-development drainage area(s).
+The NRCS Segmental Method is the preferred method for all post-development T_c calculations.
+The Segmental Method is used to calculate travel times for individual segments of sheet flow, shallow concentrated flow, and open channel flow which are summed to calculate the T_c .
 The Model Ordinance allows the NRCS Lag Equation to be used for residential, cluster, or other low impact designs less than or equal to 20% impervious area.

-Use the information from the previous two steps and relevant stormwater facility information (e.g. BMP size and outlet configuration, detention facility stage-discharge data, etc.) to calculate the post-development peak runoff rates for each design storm.
-This is most often done by using hydrologic modeling software to develop a model of the post-development site which is used to estimate peak runoff rates and runoff hydrographs.
+Use the information from the previous two (2) steps and relevant stormwater facility information (e.g. BMP size and outlet configuration, detention facility stage-discharge data, etc.) to calculate the post-development peak runoff rates for each design storm.
+This is most often done by using hydrologic modeling software to develop a model of the post-development site, which is used to estimate peak runoff rates and runoff hydrographs.

 The hydrologic model is used to finalize the design of the peak rate control facilities such as the detention basin and the outlet control structure.
-Steps 4-6 must be revisited whenever additional BMPs are added, or moved, or any change to the site design alters drainage areas.
+Steps 4-6 must be revisited whenever additional BMPs are added or moved or any change to the site design alters drainage areas.